 Joanna Bailey Beam

 Joanna has lived in Bradenton for more than 20 years and graduated from University of South Florida with a Degree in Business Marketing in 1999.
 Joanna’s father grew up in Bradenton and graduated from Manatee High School in 1960.
 Joanna is married to Tony Beam and has 2 children of her own that were born and raised in Bradenton, and 3 step children.
-Her daughter loves to ride and train horses and she is planning to attend South College of Florida in 2014.
-Her son, 9, loves to ride his scooter at The Riverwalk Skate Park as much as possible.
-Joanna has been involved in working with her local extended family’s non-profit organization that is actively involved in promoting local businesses in Bradenton to work together and to go green.
+Her daughter, 18, is a senior at Lakewood Ranch High and is planning to attend South College of Florida in 2014.
+Her son, 10, loves to ride his scooter at The Riverwalk Skate Park, play basketball, and is taking golf lessons.
 Joanna has a passion for organizing, problem solving, and helping people.
 She also likes to spend time with family, traveling, reading, fishing, boating, and lounging at the pool and the beach.
-Joanna and her family also spend a lot of their time taking care of their pets, which are 2 dogs (an Australian Shepherd & a Papillion), 2 rats, 2 horses, and a 55 gallon saltwater tank full of tropical fish.
+Joanna and her family also spend a lot of their time taking care of their pets, which are 2 dogs (an Australian Shepherd & a Papillion), a squirrel, and 2 saltwater tanks full of tropical fish and other sea life.

 As Executive Director, Johnette brings her design thinking to the execution of Realize Bradenton’s cultural master plan and partnership development.
 Her experience spans multiple sectors—arts, design, education, non-profit, corporate, and municipal.
 With a deep belief that all is possible when you focus on the best in people, she specializes in working with others on transformations.
 After 18 years as Vice President at Ringling College of Art and Design, Johnette partnered with The Wellness Community to create a green facility for free cancer care using art, nature, and technology.
 Johnette recently presented her capacity building ideas at the UN Global Forum for Business as an Agent of World Benefit.
 She lives happily in a house full of art, surrounded by three males—her husband, father, and a Weimaraner.